organisciak/dissertation/document/5_design_objective.md

 Time spent was gathered in seconds.
 It should be noted that, unlike the later tagging experiment, where a worker's time spent focused on an input box could be measured, there is no easy proxy for measuring per-task time in a set.
 Since the relevance judgment options are a set of radio buttons, we do not capture the *start* of a worker's attention, just the moment that they actually make their contribution.
-As a proxy, a measure was taking of the amount of time that the *previous* item was in focus; i.e. worker clicks item A, and while they think about item B, A is still in focus.
+As a proxy, a measure was taking of the amount of time that the *previous* item was in focus; i.e., worker clicks item A, and while they think about item B, A is still in focus.
 This provides a rough estimate of the time spent, good enough for broad comparisons, though not robust enough to tie time to a specific item.

 ### Results